 Read our ‘Ultimate Guide to Gold & Precious Metals’ for more information on each option.

 Salt, Pepper, or Both?

-Most people tend to fall in three salt & pepper camps – those who love deep, dark starry night peppery stones, those who love ethereal icy white salty diamonds, and those in the middle who love a light grey, dusk-is-falling mix of salt and pepper.
-Take a browse through our salt and pepper rings and loose salt and pepper diamonds to see which end of the spectrum you gravitate towards.
+Most people tend to fall in three salt and pepper camps – those who love deep, dark starry night peppery stones, those who love ethereal icy white salty diamonds, and those in the middle who love a light grey, dusk-is-falling mix of salt and pepper.
+Take a browse through our salt and pepper engagement rings and loose salt and pepper diamonds to see which end of the spectrum you gravitate towards.

 Once you know your general salt and peppery leanings, you can start narrowing down stones in that category.
-Every single salt & pepper stone is a unique inimitable galaxy of its own, and once you stare into its depths, you’ll know if that stone is for you.
+Every single salt and pepper stone is a unique inimitable galaxy of its own, and once you stare into its depths, you’ll know if that stone is for you.
 Keep an open mind – you never know what you’ll end up loving!

 What if you want an exact replica of a stone you’ve seen that’s sold?
 We get this question a lot!
-Unfortunately, (and also fortunately) every salt & pepper diamond has a unique, nature-created pattern of inclusions that will never be identically repeated.
+Unfortunately, (and also fortunately) every salt and pepper diamond has a unique, nature-created pattern of inclusions that will never be identically repeated.
 We can, however, scour the Earth to find you a stone that matches your star-crossed stone as closely as possible – one that you love just as much, or hopefully more!

 Right in the middle of the spectrum, these grey toned diamonds can vary massively in terms of their particular night sky constellation pattern.
 Usually you'll find a mix of salt and pepper inclusions for a multifaceted, light-catching, endlessly mesmerizing galaxy of stars with so much delicious depth.